Usage Examples

 aws-region: ${{ env.AWS_REGION }}

-1. Triggers on Pull Requests to main
+1. Triggers on Pull Requests targeting main

-2. Checks out the PR branch
+2. Checks out the PR branch (using the PR head SHA)

 3. Authenticates with AWS using OIDC